keybase/client/go/kbcmf/signing_spec_draft.md

 The delegation signature for the ephemeral signing key is the same as in the attached format.
 The message signature is made with the ephemeral signing key.
 The signed text is the concatenation of these values:
-- SOME_NULL_TERMINATED_CONSTANT_TODO
+- b"SALTPACKPREFIX\0"
 - b"DETACHED\0"
-- The SHA512 of the message plaintext.
+- the SHA512 of the message plaintext